hesanzz/test-repo/README.md

 Each branch contains a basic React setup tailored to different stacks:

-- `basic-react` – React with plain JavaScript
+- `basic-react` – React with plain JavaScript + jest
-- `react-typescript` – React with TypeScript
+- `react-typescript` – React with TypeScript + jest

 ---